Security recommendations

 How to implement

-When assigning a user access to a repository, ensure the account you’re adding is a member of the organisation and not an outside collaborator.
+When adding a user to a repository, ensure the account you’re adding is a member of the organisation and not an outside collaborator.

 If the user isn’t a member of the organisation, they should first be added by following the instructions at gaining access to the Imperial College London organisation.
 If they don’t have an Imperial account, one should be created for them.